aingelc12ell/laundrySimulatorPHP/README.txt

 ➡️ 115                                  Set 4   Transition ended, proceeding to step 3 .
 ▶️ 115                                   Set 4, Hang Dry, ends at 120
 ✅  120                                         Set 4, Completed: Hang Dry
-🔄 120                                   Transition started at ends at 121.
-➡️ 121                                  Set 4   Transition ended, proceeding to step 4 .
 🏁 Simulation completed in 120 minutes
 ```